Trump won't declassify Democratic memo on Russia probe

 Related: No. 3 Justice Department official leaving for Walmart

-In the so-called Nunes memo, Republicans took aim at the FBI and the Justice Department over the use of information from former British spy Christopher Steele in obtaining a warrant to monitor Page under the Foreign Intelligence Surveillance Act, or FISA.
+In Nunes' memo, Republicans took aim at the FBI and the Justice Department over the use of information from former British spy Christopher Steele in obtaining a secret warrant to monitor former Trump campaign foreign policy adviser Carter Page.
+The warrant was obtained under the Foreign Intelligence Surveillance Act, or FISA.
 The main allegation was that the FBI and Justice Department didn't tell the court enough about Steele's anti-Trump bias or that his work was funded in part by Hillary Clinton's campaign and the Democratic National Committee.

 They argued that the reliance on Steele's material amounted to an improper politicization of the government's surveillance powers.

+Related: Who is Carter Page and what does he have to do with the Russia probe?

-House Republicans who have seen the document had said portions will almost certainly have to be redacted to protect intelligence sources and methods.
+House Republicans who have seen the document predicted that portions would have to be redacted to protect intelligence sources and methods.
 Earlier this week, White House officials said the Democratic memo would go through the same national security and legal review as the Republican document.
 But White House chief of staff John Kelly hinted at possible redactions, saying the Democratic version is "not as clean" as the GOP's.

-Rep. Adam Schiff of California, the ranking Democrat on the House intelligence committee, has said he will be scrutinizing the process closely.

-Schiff wants the FBI and Justice Department to provide their redactions to him directly so he can compare them to any information withheld by the White House.
-Schiff said the comparison will help to expose any material blacked out for political purposes or to conceal embarrassing or damaging information about the president and his associates.